Snowfork/snowbridge/docs/markdown/concepts/components.md

 parent: Concepts and Architecture
 ---

-# Componentized Bridge Spec
+# Modular Bridge Spec

-We componentize our bridge into much simpler smaller pieces.
+Our bridge is modular by design with simple, small pieces.
 The goals for this include:

 - Getting to an easier to understand, simple design
 - Having a design that supports seperation of incentives/guarantees with the ability to have different bridge designs with different fees and guarantees